Anton-Vasyaev/ganymede/README.md

 # Ganymede
-Ganymede - it is a auxiliary library for computer Vision and deep Learning tasks.
+Ganymede - is a auxiliary library for computer Vision and deep Learning tasks.

 ### Features